- About Us

 - Attendance at The Catholic High School of Baltimore for the equivalent of one semester prior to being considered.

-- Completion of freshmen English prior to induction as members.
+- Completion of freshman and sophomore English prior to induction as members.

-- Completion of at least one English course at the Honors and/or AP level.
+- Completion of at least two English course at the Honors and/or AP level.

 - An ‘A’ average in all core English course work prior to induction as members.